-Goodwill is not amortized but is tested for impairment using either a qualitative assessment, and/or quantitative assessment, which effective with its October 31, 2020 impairment test, is based on comparing the fair value of a reporting unit with its carrying amount.
+Goodwill is not amortized but is tested for impairment using either a qualitative assessment, and/or quantitative assessment, which is based on comparing the fair value of a reporting unit with its carrying amount.
 If the carrying amount of a reporting unit exceeds its fair value, a goodwill impairment loss is recorded.
 The Company tests by reporting unit, goodwill and other indefinite-lived intangible assets for impairment as of October 31 each year or more frequently if it believes indicators of impairment exist.